Ali Treki

 Ali Abdussalam Treki (علي عبد السلام التريكي; 10 October 1937 – 19 October 2015) was a Libyan diplomat in Muammar Gaddafi's regime.
-Treki served as one of Libya's top diplomats beginning in the 1970s and ending with the 2011 Libyan Civil War.
-He was Minister of Foreign Affairs from 1976 to 1982 and again from 1984 to 1986, and he was later the Permanent Representative to the United Nations on several occasions.
-He was the President of the United Nations General Assembly from September 2009 to September 2010.
+Treki served as one of Libya's top diplomats from the 1970s till the 2011 Libyan Civil War.
+He was Minister of Foreign Affairs from 1976 to 1982 and again from 1984 to 1986, and was later the permanent representative to the United Nations on several occasions.
+He was the president of the United Nations General Assembly from September 2009 to September 2010.

 Early life

 Treki was born in October 1937 in Misrata, to Abdussalem and Amna Treki.
 He was educated at Garyounis University in Benghazi, and the University of Toulouse in France.

 In 1969, he married Aisha Dihoum, with whom he had four children—one son and three daughters.

 Career

 Working at Libya's foreign ministry, Treki was Minister Plenipotentiary in 1970, Director of the Political Administration from 1970 to 1973, Director of the African Administration from 1973 to 1974 and Assistant Deputy for Political Affairs from 1974 to 1976.
 He served as the Minister of Foreign Affairs from 1976 to 1982 and as Permanent Representative to the United Nations from 1982 to 1984.
 Subsequently he returned to his post as Foreign Minister from 1984 to 1986 before resuming his post as Permanent Representative to the UN from 1986 to 1990.